judesantos/suwat/README.md

-# scrib-o
+# suwat
-scrib-o - The speech transcriber by yourtechy.com
+suwat - The speech transcriber by yourtechy.com